austinbhan/supabaseV2Playground/README.md

 6b: Create Fetch Utils to Delete Supabase Data

 7a: Create Edit Form of and Individual Book Data
+7b: The edit form should have an individual entry of the specific id
+7c: That individual entry should be called from a single fetch entry
-7b: Upon form editing, render new data on backend
+7d: Upon form editing, render new data on backend
-7c: Make form edit return to the list page
+7e: Make form edit return to the list page

 8a: Create User Form will store user input
 8b: Create fetch-utils add user form